n-claes/legolas/docs/getting-started/installation.md

 The [ARPACK](https://www.caam.rice.edu/software/ARPACK/) library is an **optional** dependency, so Legolas will compile and run just fine if you don't have this installed (related modules are conditionally compiled).
 Also here CMake will try to automatically find and link the libraries if installed.

-We recommend using the maintained [arpack-ng](https://github.com/opencollab/arpack-ng) repository to install ARPACK.
-You can execute the piece of code below to clone the repository and install:
+We recommend using the actively maintained [arpack-ng](https://github.com/opencollab/arpack-ng).
+Unfortunately most operating systems do not have this version readily available, so you will have to install it manually using the following commands.
 ```bash
 git clone https://github.com/opencollab/arpack-ng.git
 cd arpack-ng